Space policy of the United States: International law

-The United States is a party to four of the five space law treaties ratified by the United Nations Committee on the Peaceful Uses of Outer Space.
+The United States is a party to four of the five space law treaties drafted by the United Nations Committee on the Peaceful Uses of Outer Space.
 The United States has ratified the Outer Space Treaty, Rescue Agreement, Space Liability Convention, and the Registration Convention, but not the Moon Treaty.

 The five treaties and agreements of international space law cover "non-appropriation of outer space by any one country, arms control, the freedom of exploration, liability for damage caused by space objects, the safety and rescue of spacecraft and astronauts, the prevention of harmful interference with space activities and the environment, the notification and registration of space activities, scientific investigation and the exploitation of natural resources in outer space and the settlement of disputes."
 More specifically, the Outer Space Treaty forbids placing weapons of mass destruction in outer space, limits the use of celestial bodies to peaceful purposes, and establishes that space be freely explored and used by all nations.
 The Rescue Agreement requires that astronauts must be given all possible assistance by signatories.
 The Space Liability Convention makes countries bear responsibility for anything that is launched from their territory.
 The Registration Convention requires countries to register launched space craft.
 The Moon treaty would change the Outer Space Treaty's ban on claiming sovereignty of celestial bodies, and so has not been ratified by any state that engages in human spaceflight.
 Thus, it has little relevancy in international law.
 According to Nancy Griffin, although the United States was an active participant in the formulation of the Moon Treaty, it has never signed the agreement due to a variety of opposition from a variety of sources, instead opting to postpone a final decision regarding ratification of the 1979 treaty until it has had time to thoroughly evaluate its principles.
 As a result, the United States has ratified all space law treaties all other spacefaring countries have.

 The United Nations General Assembly adopted five declarations and legal principles which encourage exercising the international laws, as well as unified communication between countries.
 The five declarations and principles are: